In the guide

 Consumer Protection Act 1987 (Part 1)

-This legislation allows a person to claim compensation if he is injured by a defective product.
+This legislation allows a person to claim compensation if they are injured by a defective product.
 Depending on the circumstances a claim might be made against anyone in the supply chain from manufacturer / importer to retailer.

 Compensation can also be claimed under this Act for damage to personal property (but not damage to business property).